solidjs/solid-docs-legacy/en/tutorials/async_transitions/lesson.md

 This means that when control flow is suspended, it continues to show the current branch while rendering the next off-screen.
 Resource reads under existing boundaries add it to the transition.
 However, any new nested `Suspense` components will show "fallback" if they have not completed loading before coming into view.

 Notice when you navigate in the example, we keep seeing the content disappear back to a loading placeholder.
 Let's add a transition in our `App` component.
-First, let's replace the `updateTab` function.
+First, let's replace the `updateTab` function:

 ```js
 const [pending, start] = useTransition();